Ferrari 375 Plus: Racing

 The Ferrari 375 Plus debuted slowly at first, not finishing the Giro di Sicilia nor the Mille Miglia races.
 José Froilán González and Maurice Trintignant won the 1954 24 Hours of Le Mans, for the first time since 1949, ahead of the works Jaguar D-type.
 The Agadir GP and the Silverstone International were also won by the 375 Plus.
-The most significant victory however was the Umberto Magliolis 1954 Carrera Panamericana.
+The most significant victory, however, was by Umberto Maglioli at the 1954 Carrera Panamericana.
 It would also be the last as the race was cancelled next year due to the Le Mans disaster.
 The 1954 World Sportscar Championship was achieved by Ferrari in due honour of 375 Plus that won two out of six rounds.
 The last major victory was at the 1955 1000 km Buenos Aires.
 That year, the World Sportscar Championship was dominated by the Mercedes-Benz 300 SLR.

 The 375 Plus also won many races in both North and South Americas.
 In 1957-1958 Dan Gurney in 375 Plus scored wins in Paramount Ranch and Palm Springs and a second place in Grand Prix Riverside, part of 1958 United States Grand Prix for Sports Cars.